 Ta da!
 Ladies and gentleman, I present the first paperwhite blooms in my garden in over 10 years.
 Ever, actually.
 This story could be a garden oops (goops).
 I forced the bulbs indoors one year over a decade ago, and then, following Elizabeth Lawrence's advice, I planted them out in the garden.
 They sat wimpy and bloomless in the lean soil by the driveway at the old house site for 5 years.
 When we moved the house I moved them into the big perennial bed hoping the richer medium would give them a boost.

-Billy Hunt (who deeded the land where the NC Botanical Garden is now over to UNC) were champions of flowers in the garden year round, and writes "ever since I first shared Billy Hunt's enthusiasm for winter bloom, I have been collecting January and December flowering plants for my garden.
+Elizabeth Lawrence wrote that in her Raleigh garden the first flower of winter was the paperwhite narcissus.
+In winter her presence as a garden muse is closest to me than at any other time of year.
+Her A Southern Garden was written about her garden in Raleigh, just 30 miles from where I live.
+Both she and Billy Hunt (who deeded the land to UNC where the NC Botanical Garden is now) were champions of flowers in the garden year round, and writes "ever since I first shared Billy Hunt's enthusiasm for winter bloom, I have been collecting January and December flowering plants for my garden.
 I still have that buttery list that I made as we talked and lunched, and I pictured myself as living henceforth in a sort of Hesperides of perpetual spring, perfrumed with sweet olive and gay with camellias ~ both Sasanqua and japonica ~ winter heath, winter heliotrope, and in particular the white cowslip, Saxifraga ciliata."
-Sounds nice doesn't it? ;)

 In the section on "Winter-Flowering Trees and Shrubs" she writes of wintersweet and the Asiatic witch hazels and states that "loveliest of all is the Japanese apricot, Prunus mume, so called because the delicately colored and delicately scented almond-like blossoms are prized by the Japanese for winter flower arrangements".